terrychou/iVim/README.md

 This is a fork of https://github.com/terrychou/iVim The modification is that you *can* call shell commands (a first for iOS).
-It works by creating special URLs with "@blinkshell://" scheme, encoding the command and callin OpenURL.
-It transfers the command to [blinkshell](https://github.com/holzschu/blink) (another app) who executes the command.

 There are many limitations, obviously.
-The main one is that shell commands can only act (read files, create files, etc) inside blinkshell sandbox.
-So you can edit a file inside blinkshell sandbox (using open-in-place), then call a compiler on it, then read the log file in iVim.
-But you can't create a file in iVim then compile it using a command.
-And obviously you can't take a file from another app, open it in iVim and operate on it in blinkshell.
+The main one is that shell commands can only act (read files, create files, etc) inside iVim sandbox.

 The other limitation is the type of shell commands available.
-There's a lot of them, including scripting (python, lua) and LaTeX (pdflatex, lualatex).
-But some things are impossible (traceroute, or commands that call themselves, such as a python script starting python).

-In your .vimrc, you need to define "set shellpipe=" to prevent the shell from trying to pipe its results to a file.
-You can set "makeef" (make error file) to the log file that will be created by your command, and iVim will parse it.
+Right now, there is: ls touch rm cp ln link mv mkdir rmdir chown chgrp chflags chmod du  df  chksum sum    stat  readlink compress uncompress gzip   gunzip.
+Of these, the most useful are: rmdir (not available otherwise) and gzip/gunzip (lets you edit gzipped files directly).

 ## Giants' shoulders